rxdock/rxdock/docs/reference-guide/docking-protocol.rst

 -------------------

-Docking protocols are constructed at run-time (by ``RbtTransformFactory`` class) from docking protocol definition files (rDock .prm format).
+Docking protocols are constructed at run-time (by ``RbtTransformFactory`` class) from docking protocol definition files (|Dock| .prm format).
 The default location for docking protocol files is ``$RBT_ROOT/data/scripts/``.
 The docking protocol definition file defines the sequence of search algorithms that constitute a single docking run for a single ligand record.
 Each search algorithm component